andraugust/andraugust.github.io/classical-mechanics.md

 <center><img src="classical-mechanics/banner.png" style="zoom:80%;"></center>

 The first book in the Theoretical Minimum series is on classical mechanics.
 It starts with states and dynamics and then derives the Lagrangian and Hamiltonian formulations.
 Along the way it connects symmetries to conservation laws and Liouville's theorem to determinism.
-Here's a summary of the book with the pieces I found most interesting or important.
+Here's a summary of the book with the pieces that I found the most interesting.

 ### Lecture 1: The Nature of Classical Mechanics